lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 ### Data Transfer with Globus

 - Transfer data faster and unattended between endpoints, see [instructions](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/data-transfer)
 - Berkeley Lab users can use Globus to access and transfer files in/out of their Berkeley Lab Google drive also.
-Details on how to access LBL Google drive via Globus can be found [here](https://commons.lbl.gov/display/itdivision/GDrive+Access+Via+Globus) (LBL Only).
+Details on how to access LBL Google drive via Globus can be found [here](https://commons.lbl.gov/display/itdivision/GDrive+Access+Via+Globus)
 - Possible endpoints include: lbnl#lrc, your laptop/desktop, NERSC, among others.
 - Transfer data to/from your laptop (endpoint setup):
    - Creat an endpoint for your machine